-Distilled from our extensive experience interacting with consumers from all over China and clients with a variety of background, these are the 10 prevailing consumer trends in urban China.
+Distilled from our extensive experience interacting with consumers and clients, these are the 10 prevailing consumer trends in urban China.

 P&G, Yili and Mengniu remain in the lead.
 Twenty-two FMCG companies have reached over 100 million urban Chinese households.

 In the past year, 93% of Chinese urban families have bought imported goods, or equivalent to an increase of 5.12 million more families.

 Last year, FMCG sold through e-commerce channels in China grows 47% in value over a year ago, which is the fastest among major economies.